HITECHCRIME/HC_REL01_TRIBE/README.md

 ## CONTENT CLOUD
 Sorted by release time.
 There are MAIN NODES/ALBUM RELEASES - unlock node by sharing with humans, TIMELINES - arcs of releases, CONTENT CLOUD - associated types of content related to the release - see more examples below.

+Leading Up Content (Dopamine Hook)

 - YouTube: MT_01 / Mystery Teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
 - YouTube: MT_02 / Mystery Teaser 02 (fb) part 2/2 -> go through socials to piece the message together

+Audiovisual Release

 - YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video
 - YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe
 - YouTube:

+Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
+A fictional project that interacts with the real audience in the story.
+One way medium no more.
+Things audience does online affects the storylines.

+- Fake Website from the story:
+- Fake Website:
 - Physical Single Release (For Order + Limited Introductory Price Offer)
 - Digital Single Release (+ Goodies)
 - Streaming Access: Spotify
 - Streaming Access: Soundcloud
 - Streaming Access: Apple Music
 - Streaming Access: YouTube Music

+- Insta 9grid/9post dopamine hook
+1.
+2.
+3.
+4.
+5. Video: Music Video Teaser
+6. Photo Carouselle:
+7.
+8.
+9. Video Carousele: Glitchy Cinemgraphs of the Characters

+- Mixer Lead: Livestream Announcement Dopamine Hook
+- Mixer: Livestream Premiere

 - short story series (example Star Trek: Short Trek variations - tiny snippets from the universe 14 min)
 - behind the scenes/making of (Helve Logs via Helve AVR Creative Ops)